loader3229/fretDance/readMe.md

 For detailed tutorials and documentation, please visit my Zhihu Column (知乎专栏): [fretDance Column](https://www.zhihu.com/column/c_1932748054936684153)

+### About Addon

+The content in the `fret_dance_addon` folder is a Blender add-on.
+To use it, compress the entire folder into a zip file, then locate and install this zip file through Blender's add-on installation interface.

+The add-on is designed to assist with the initialization setup process for character models.

 ### Note to English Readers:

 Due to the extensive documentation content, I recommend viewing my Zhihu Column for complete information.